 At ¼ before 12 we passed a large creek on NW shore which falls in just at the uper end of the island bar.
 Here we took in the Major and Shields who had been walking on shore several miles.
 At 20 minutes after 12 we past the lower end of this island and the next reach varies to SW again.
 This is a young island, the land low and the trees but small.

-Thomas Rodney[3]11 October 1803.
+—Thomas Rodney[2]11 October 1803.
 Dwight L. Smith and Ray Swick, ed., A Journey Through the West: Thomas Rodney’s 1803 Journal from Delaware to the Mississippi Territory (Athens: Ohio University Press, 1997), … Continue reading

 Notes

-1 No known record exists of Lewis’s travel between Big Bone Lick and Louisville.
+↑1 | No known record exists of Lewis’s travel on this date.
 We do know that he had left Big Bone Lick before Thomas Rodney arrived there on 10 October and that he arrived at the Falls of the Ohio on 14 October.
-Using Thomas Rodney’s journal and Cramer’s 1802 river guide, The Navigator, one conjecture is that Lewis stopped for the night near Warsaw on or near this date.
+Using Thomas Rodney’s journal and Cramer’s 1802 river guide, The Navigator, one conjecture is that Lewis stopped for the night near Warsaw, Kentucky on or near this date. |

-3 11 October 1803.
-Dwight L. Smith and Ray Swick, ed., A Journey Through the West: Thomas Rodney’s 1803 Journal from Delaware to the Mississippi Territory (Athens: Ohio University Press, 1997), 115.
+↑2 | 11 October 1803.
+Dwight L. Smith and Ray Swick, ed., A Journey Through the West: Thomas Rodney’s 1803 Journal from Delaware to the Mississippi Territory (Athens: Ohio University Press, 1997), 115. |